tthero/tthero-mit-pset/README.md

 # MIT 6.00.1x Problem Sets Repo
-Just consisting of all the codes for MIT 6.00.1x problem sets :smiley:
+Just consisting of all the Python codes for MIT 6.00.1x problem sets :smiley: